 Tania is a also a proud participant of the Australian Ceramics Open Studios event which runs all around Australia usually in August, but in 2020 it was in November due to covid.
 Visit her studio on Tues, Wed or Sat to try, buy & discuss all things ceramic.

 Professional art by 3 generations of one family.

 Paul Kelly (the creator of the Big Scotsman and Big Crayfish), Elizabeth Kelly (internationally renowned glass sculptor), Christobel Kelly (also an internationally recognised printmaker and oil painter), Sally Kunze (Architect and watercolour artist), plus retrospective ceramics by Tania Kunze t/a Tatty K

-An extensive display of current work by Tatty K now at Burra Regional Gallery, 6 Market street, Burra SA.
+An extensive display of work by Tatty K was at Burra Regional Gallery, 6 Market street, Burra SA.

-The exhibition runs between the 2nd of July and the 9th of August 2020 as part of SALA.
+The exhibition ran between the 2nd of July and the 9th of August 2020 as part of SALA.